On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Main Results

-From Theorem~\ref{thm:optimality K2}, we can directly derive the following corollary. \begin{cor} For the $(\Ksf,\Nsf)$ D2D private caching system with a trusted server where $ \Ksf=2$ and $\Nsf \in \{2,3\}$, Scheme~B is optimal under the constraint of uncoded cache placement. $\square$ \end{cor}
+From Theorem~\ref{thm:optimality K2}, we can directly derive the following corollary. \begin{cor} For the $(\Ksf,\Nsf)=(2,\Nsf)$ D2D private caching system Scheme~B in Theorem~\ref{thm:SchemeB} is exactly optimal under the constraint of uncoded cache placement in all memory regimes when $\Nsf \in \{2,3\}$. $\square$ \end{cor}